Alliterative verse: Example

+Recent developments

+Alliterative verse appears to have been the dominant poetic tradition in Iceland until well after World War II.
+In the last generation, or so, a split appears to have developed between avant garde and traditionalist approaches to Icelandic poetry, with alliteration remaining frequent in all forms of Icelandic poetry, but playing a structural, defining role only in more traditional forms.

-Old English poetic forms
+Old English

 Old English classical poetry, epitomised by Beowulf, follows the rules of traditional Germanic poetry outlined above, and is indeed a major source for reconstructing them.
 J.R.R.
-Tolkien's essay "On Translating Beowulf" analyses the rules as used in the poem.
-Some patterns of classical Old English verse begin to break down at the end of the Old English period.
-Moreover, Thomas Bredehoft has argued that an alternative system of non-classical Old English poetry with looser constraints existed alongside this classical verse.
-In Bredehoft's reading, this poetry is epitomized by the homilies of Ælfric of Eynsham traditionally described as being in 'rhythmical prose'.
-This section of the article, however, focuses on the classical form.

-Metrical form
+Tolkien's essay "On Translating Beowulf analyses the rules as used in the poem.
+Old English poetry, even after the introduction of Christianity, was uniformly written in alliterative verse, and much of the literature written in Old English, such as the Dream of the Rood, is explicitly Christian, though poems like Beowulf demonstrate continuing cultural memory for the pagan past.
+Alliterative verse was so strongly entrenched in Old English society that English monks, writing in Latin, would sometimes create Latin approximations to alliterative verse.

+Types of Old English alliterative verse

+Old English alliterative verse comes in a variety of forms.
+It includes heroic poetry like Beowulf, The Battle of Brunanburh, or The Battle of Maldon; elegiac or "wisdom" Poetry like The Ruin or The Wanderer, riddles, translations of classical and Latin poetry, saints' lives, poetic Biblical paraphrases, original Christian poems, charms, mnemonic poems used to memorize information, and the like.

+Formal features

+Meter and rhythm

 As described above for the Germanic tradition as a whole, each line of poetry in Old English consists of two half-lines or verses with a pause or caesura in the middle of the line.
 Each half-line usually has two accented syllables, although the first may only have one.
 The following example from the poem The Battle of Maldon, spoken by the warrior Beorhtwold, shows the usual pattern:

+Note the single alliteration per half-line in the third line.
 Clear indications of Modern English meanings can be heard in the original, using phonetic approximations of the Old English sound-letter system: